AgregoreWeb/extension-agregore-renderer/README.md

 # extension-agregore-renderer

 A generalized Markdown/Gemini/JSON content renderer for Agregore.
 Replaces the old Markdown/Gemini renderers

 ## How it works:

 There's three "renderers" in separate bundles for markdown/json/gemini.

-There is a background pages that listens for when a page finishes loading.
+There is a background page that listens for when a page finishes loading.

 Upon this happening, the background page will inject a script which checks the `document.contentType`.